sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 +   isFirst,
 +   isStart
 + ) => {
++
++   const isEndTimeSlot = !isStart;
++
-+   const increment = !isStart ? hourMinutes // For end time slots, add a full hour
++   // For end time slots, add a full hour.
-+     : isFirst ?
-0             // For the first start slot, use the actual start time
++   // For the first start slot, use the actual start time.
-+     : bufferMinutes;          // For other start slots, use the buffer time +
++   // For other start slots, use the buffer time.
++   const increment = isEndTimeSlot
++     ? hourMinutes
++     : isFirst
++     ?
+0
++     : bufferMinutes;
++
 +   return moment(currentMomentOrDate)
       .clone()